 “Uhh… more like this city.
 Or, our street?
 Anyway, don’t bother me anymore, I’m going to plaaaay!”
 Helen then promptly hung up the phone.

 “Hmmm, what should I do first?”
 Q stepped out of the log-in square and began to do her stretches to get re-acclimated to her body.
 “Go out and fight monsters?
-That seems good but I also want to explore the town… I wish someone could give me a suggestion.”
+That seems good but I also want to explore the town… I wish somebody could give me an idea.”

 Now that she had a look at the person, she saw that it was a tall woman with shimmering chin-length purple hair.
 Her eyes were different colors, red and blue, and were focused on Q giving her an angry stare.
 Q’s eyes wandered down and saw she had incredibly ‘bouncy’ body parts, the most impressive of which was her large chest.
 Quickly re-adjusting her gaze to the woman’s face she happened to notice a small star under the corner of her eye, and a name appeared above her head.